hrimfaxi/tutuicmptunnel-kmod/docs/xray_kcptun.md

 }

 TMP=$(mktemp)
-export DEV=enp4s0 # 你的客户端的上网接口名
+export DEV=enp4s0 # Your client's internet interface name

 sudo ktuctl dump > $TMP
 sudo rmmod tutuicmptunnel
 sudo modprobe tutuicmptunnel ifnames=$DEV

-export TUTU_UID=yourdevice # 替换为你的服务器上选好的uid
-export ADDRESS=yourdomain.com # 替换为你的xray-core服务器域名或IP
-export PORT=3323 # 替换为你的xray-core服务器udp端口
+export TUTU_UID=yourdevice # Replace with the uid chosen on your server export ADDRESS=yourdomain.com # Replace with your xray-core server domain or IP export PORT=3323 # Replace with your xray-core server udp port

 sudo ktuctl script - < $TMP
 sudo ktuctl client
 sudo ktuctl client-add address $ADDRESS port $PORT user $TUTU_UID

-export COMMENT=yourdevice # 替换为你的客户端的注释，此注释会在服务器的ktuctl命令上显示
-export HOST=$ADDRESS
-export PSK=yourlongpsk # 替换为你的tuctl_server的PSK口令
-export SERVER_PORT=3321 # 替换为你的tuctl_server的端口

-# 使用3322.net的ip api服务器获取本机公网IP，你也可以换成其他服务
+export COMMENT=yourdevice # Replace with a comment for your client; this will appear in the server's ktuctl command output export HOST=$ADDRESS export PSK=yourlongpsk # Replace with your tuctl_server PSK password export SERVER_PORT=3321 # Replace with your tuctl_server port

+# Use 3322.net's ip api server to get the local public IP, or you can switch to another service
 IP=$(curl -s ip.3322.net)
 echo local ip: $IP